 It also helps to decide what potential reward you need from your accepted level of risk.
-If your risk-reward ratio is 1:2, for example, you’ll know not to make trades that don’t offer potential profit double to their potential loss.
+Traders often like to use a risk-reward ratio of 1:2 or higher, which means your possible profit on each trade is at least double your potential loss.

 5. Start a trading diary

-Keeping track of all your notes and trades from each day is a great way of finding out what is working, and what isn’t.
+Keeping notes of all your trades from each day and the rationale behind your decisions is a great way of finding out what is working, and what isn’t.
 Make sure to review which strategies have helped you to achieve your goals.